Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-Start off your first day in Santiago de Compostela right by having a VBT representative greet you at the airport.
+A VBT representative will greet you at the airport to start your first day in Santiago de Compostela off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

 After a delicious included breakfast at your hotel, you are free to explore on your own, using our included city information packet to guide your discoveries.